S. 233: Restoring Confidence in the World Anti-Doping Agency Act of 2025

 Would U.S. athletes get more power inside WADA?

-Who counts as an independent athlete under S. 233?
+Who counts as an "independent athlete" under S. 233?

 Which U.S. groups have to be consulted before major WADA decisions?

 Yes.
-ONDCP would have to send House and Senate appropriators a spending plan at least 30 days before obligating funds to WADA.
+ONDCP would have to send House and Senate appropriators a spending plan at least 30 days before obligating any funds to WADA.

 Is this bill about doping rules or about who runs the system?

-Mostly governance.
-S. 233 focuses on WADA leadership, conflict rules, athlete representation, and whether the U.S. should keep paying dues if those changes do not happen.
+Mostly who runs it.
+S. 233 targets WADA's leadership, conflict rules, and athlete representation, and ties U.S. dues to whether those changes happen.

 Based on S. 233 bill text